 The goals of the All Saints Altar Server program are as follows:

 - To provide altar servers at all weekend masses and to standardize the number of servers at each mass

 - To provide adequate training so that servers are successful in their role, and

 Altar Server Council: The Altar Server Council consists of a Lead Coordinator (John Nelson), a Chaplain, a Scheduling, Communications and Mass Coach Coordinator (Nina Weidle), a Training Coordinator (Kelly Powers), and a Social/Service Coordinator (Emily Tamul).

 New servers application form: Individuals interested in becoming an altar server are required to complete an application to enroll into the program.

-Service levels: In the past, altar servers were promoted based on service using military ranks.
-Now, altar servers are assigned to 1 of 5 Service levels: Apprentice, Novice, Skilled, Master, and Guardian.
-The ranking is based on age, grade, and competency.
+Service levels: Service levels: Altar servers advance through 5 Service levels: Apprentice, Novice, Skilled, Master, and Guardian.
+Service level is based on age, grade, and demonstrated competency.

 Orientation, training, and assessment process: A new Altar Server Training Manual has been developed and is now available on line.
 New servers are required to complete this manual as well as a parent guided self-study module, and hands on training session prior to serving.

-Annual promotion opportunities and Commissioning Mass: Servers will be considered for promotion each year.
+Annual promotion opportunities and Commissioning Mass: Depending on their age and grade level, servers may be considered for promotion each year.
+If eligible, promotion candidates must complete additional training and self-study modules pertaining to the rank they are trying to achieve.
+They will also be observed serving a mass to determine their competency for the next level.
 Promotions will be granted during a Commissioning Mass – held annually in November.